raj2004n/CrystalSurfaceMapping/README.md

 ### The Problem

-Manual crystal surface mapping requires repetitive, time-consuming steps: position the sample, take a reading, reposition, and repeat.
-The goal was to fully automate this sequence:
+Manual crystal surface mapping requires repetitive, time-consuming steps:

 1. Use the rotors to position the sample.
 2. Use the spectrometer to collect a data reading.